Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 | [Version 2](https://github.com/Eliah-Lakhin/papa-carlo/blob/master/src/test/resources/fixtures/json/large/input/step1.txt) | 1 | 1 | 923 | 0.007 |
 | [Version 3](https://github.com/Eliah-Lakhin/papa-carlo/blob/master/src/test/resources/fixtures/json/large/input/step2.txt) | 2 | 3 | 924 | 0.008 |

-This is where incremental parsing approach advantages take place.
+This is where the incremental parsing approach shows its advantage.

-Also Papa Carlo includes API to log and debug various aspects while developing a parser.
+Also Papa Carlo includes an API to log and debug various aspects while developing a parser.
 This technique was used to cover the library with a number of functional tests.